 Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

-Follow these step-by-step instructions to apply for a Street Trees - Approval for Development (Conceptual Approval) permit using the Seattle Services Portal.
-This process helps ensure that your application for street tree work meets SDOT Urban Forestry’s requirements for planting, pruning, removing, relocating, or protecting street trees.
+Follow these steps to apply for a Street Trees - Approval for Development (Conceptual Approval) permit using the Seattle Services Portal.
+This process helps ensure your street tree work meets SDOT Urban Forestry’s rules for planting, pruning, removing, relocating, or protecting street trees.

 -

-Landscape Plan: An accurate drawing that includes the species and size of the trees in the right-of-way.
-Include the depth of the planting soil, the width of the planting strip, and the locations of existing trees, overhead and underground utilities and utility poles, meters, or other structures like sidewalks.
+Landscape Plan: See section IV, item 2 on page 18.
+The landscape plan is an accurate drawing that includes the species and size of the trees in the right-of-way.
+Include the planting soil depth, the planting strip width, and the locations of existing trees, overhead and underground utilities and utility poles, meters, or other structures like sidewalks.
 It must be possible to measure objects on the plan to determine distances.

-Important: The landscape plan must be signed by a landscape professional.
-Landscape professionals may include but are not limited to licensed landscape architects, certified professional horticulturalists, and certified landscape designers.
+IMPORTANT: The landscape plan must be signed by a landscape professional (for example, licensed landscape architect, certified professional horticulturalist, and certified landscape designer).

-- Letter of Authorization: A signed document that gives permission from the property owner to another party (like the applicant) to manage the permit.
+- Letter of Authorization: A signed document from the property owner giving you permission to manage the permit.

 Step-By-Step Guide